oscarferrandiz-zz/xenon-modal/README.md

 # \<xenon-modal\>

-Modal Polymer element able to open insde a modal any custom element.
+Polymer element able to open insde a modal any custom element, very useful if you have to open many modals; using xenon-modal you can doit in a programatic way, avoiding to have several paper-dialog in your html code.

 ## Usage